Invoice Finance – under the magnifying glass

 Invoice Finance is an increasingly popular form of funding for SME’s.
 Latest figures for Q3 2018, reveal that Invoice Finance and Asset Based Lending grew by 2% and continues to support over 40k UK businesses.
 With figures now comparable to total funds drawn on overdrafts, businesses should be considering how invoice finance can help their businesses grow.

 However, despite the growth in awareness and usage, many businesses and indeed their financial advisors rule out invoice finance because they don’t think its suitable for their situation.
-We pose some of the more challenging questions the team at Pulse Cashflow get asked by prospective clients and their financial advisors to our Sales Director, Brit Pearce to answer:
+We pose some of the more challenging questions the team at Pulse Cashflow get asked by prospective clients and their financial advisors to our Managing Director, Toni Dare to answer:

 Q: What size of business are you able to fund?